Yeovil: Popular culture

 Yeovil is known in Thomas Hardy's Wessex as "Ivell".
 It is also one of three main locations in John Cowper Powys's 1929 novel, Wolf Solent.

-Yeovil is the location for the fictional School of Lifemanship in a series of novels by Stephen Potter: Gamesmanship (1947), Lifemanship (1950), One-Upmanship (1952), Supermanship (1958), Anti-Woo (1965) and The Complete Golf Gamesmanship (1968).
-These were adapted for the 1960 film School for Scoundrels, starring Alastair Sim, Terry-Thomas, Ian Carmichael and Irene Handl.
-Later they were adapted by Barry Took for a BBC TV comedy series, One-Upmanship (1974–1978), starring Richard Briers and Peter Jones.
+The Lifemanship Association, a fictional organization purportedly doing academic research on ways to "win at games and life without actually cheating", was located by author Stephen Potter at 681 Station Road, Yeovil.
+It was referred to in his several best-selling books on the subject, and in the two School for Scoundrels films based on Potter's works.

 Local band The Chesterfields released a single called "Last train to Yeovil" and pop band Bubblegum Splash a song called "18:10 to Yeovil Junction".
 The folk band Show of Hands wrote a song called "Yeovil Town" about violence and crime they experienced after playing a small gig in Yeovil.

-Yeovil is the home town of Gary Strang (played by Martin Clunes) in the TV comedy Men Behaving Badly.

-International tie

-Johannesburg, South Africa, has a suburb called Yeoville, so named in 1890 by Thomas Yeo Sherwell, a native of Yeovil in England.
-He named the streets after his sons, friends and business associates.

 Notable people

-Among several notable Yeovil people, Robert Harbin, born in 1526, was a mercer by profession, who lived and died in Yeovil and is buried in St John the Baptist Church.
-His house, Newton Surmaville, was completed on the edge of the town in 1612.
-He was granted a coat of arms in May 1612 and given the title "Gentleman", but not knighted.
-Stukeley Westcott was an early American settler (17th century) and co-founder with Roger Williams and 11 others, of Providence, Rhode Island (1636), an early American asylum of religious freedom.
+Stukely Westcott was an early American settler (17th century) and co-founder with Roger Williams and 11 others, of Providence, Rhode Island (1636), an early American asylum of religious freedom.

 Alison Adburgham (1912–1997), social historian and fashion journalist, was born in Yeovil, as were film historian William K. Everson in 1929, and traditionalist Catholic writer and public figure Michael T. Davies in 1936.

 Sportspeople from Yeovil include Luton Town defender Martin Cranie, Olympic pentathlete Sam Weale, and his twin brother Chris Weale, who is a former professional goalkeeper.
 Heather Stanning, a gold-medallist rower in the 2012 Olympic Games, was born in Yeovil.

 England Women's Rugby World Cup winner 2014 and freedom of the town holder Marlie Packer is from Yeovil.

-The arts are represented by Jim Cregan, a guitarist with Steve Harley & Cockney Rebel, musician John Parish, and his younger sister, actress Sarah Parish.
+The arts are represented by Jim Cregan, a guitarist with Steve Harley & Cockney Rebel, musician PJ Harvey, musician John Parish, and his younger sister, actress Sarah Parish.
 Artist Flora Twort was born in Yeovil in 1893.